BICA Chair and Deputy Chair of Accreditation Board

 Vicky welcomes requests from the press and is passionate about ensuring good support is available to all people affected by infertility issues.

 After working in a variety of settings Suzanne qualified as a counsellor in 2002 and worked for many years in a NHS Women’s Health clinic and with survivors of sexual abuse in the voluntary sector.
-She stated working as an infertility counsellor at Jessop Fertility, part of Sheffield Teaching Hospital NHS Truest in Sheffield in 2006, taking on the Senior Counsellor role in 2013.
-Suzanne is a Registered Member of BACP and AMBICA.
-In recent years she has been an active member of BICA Training Group and co-ordinator for the BICA Central England Regional Forum.
-Suzanne is joining the BICA Exec and hopes to contribute to the committees work access all aspects
+She started working as an infertility counsellor at Jessop Fertility, Sheffield Teaching Hospital NHS Trust in 2006, taking on the Senior Counsellor role in 2013.
+Suzanne is a Senior Accredited Member of BICA and Registered Member of BACP.
+In recent years she has been an active member of BICA Training Group, co-ordinator for the BICA Central England Regional Forum and member of the BICA Accreditation Board.
+Suzanne joined the BICA Exec in May 2017 and took on the role of Honorary Treasurer in July 2017 and contributes to the all aspects of the committees work.
+She represents BICA on PROGAR (BASW’s Project Group on Assisted Reproduction) and the Fertility Fairness campaign group.